 Perhaps the most unique feature of the Harappan civilisation was the development of urban centres.
 Let us look at one such centre, Mohenjodaro, more closely.
 Although Mohenjodaro is the most well-known site, the first site to be discovered was Harappa.

-The settlement is divided into two sections, one smaller but higher and the other much larger but different from the Citadel?
+The settlement is divided into two sections, one smaller but higher and the other much larger but

 Fig. 1.7 Layout of Mohenjodaro